Investing in Sports Cards

 The Sports betting industry continues to crush revenue numbers month over month with no signs of stopping.
 This bodes extremely well for investors in sports cards as these two industries attract very similar audiences.

 Not big on investing in sports cards or gambling?
 Consider purchasing shares of DraftKings (Nasdaq:DKNG), Boyd Gaming (NYSE:BYD) or ESports Entertainment (Nasdaq:GMBL).
 That way you can get in on the action through your familiar friend…the stock market.

 Speaking of gambling…anyone who watched ESPN’s wildly popular documentary The Last Dance got and up close and personal look at Michael Jordan’s amazing career and yes, his affinity for gambling.

 Based on that success, Bryan’s latest video on investing in sports cards profiles another familiar name in Magic Johnson.
-That’s correct…the NBA star and former Laker and NBA President has his own documentary coming out.
-There is no release date set as of today.
+That’s correct…the NBA star, former Laker and NBA President has his own documentary titled “They Call Me Magic” that aired in April.
 But if you’re a sports fan like Bryan, you’re extremely excited to see all of these amazing stories and potential investment opportunities coming to light.
 Bryan calls it a “Slam Dunk” in his latest Trade Talk Tuesdays video below.

 Want another alternative investment strategy?
 Check out the “Win Both Ways” trade.
 It allows you to make up to 188%… overnight… all with a 73% average win rate.
 Click here for the details